ImMandl/vegfood_avsluttendeoppgave/README.md

 - uses <a href="https://svelte.dev/docs#svelte_store">Svelte store</a> to keep favorited recipes and multiply ingredients on the detail page for recipes.
 Favorited recipes will reset if you refresh the page.
 - uses <a href="https://github.com/Schum123/svelte-loading-spinners#svelte-loading-spinners">Svelte-loading-spinners</a> to show when items is loading.
 - uses <a href="https://github.com/beyonk-adventures/svelte-carousel#svelte-carousel">Svelte Carousel</a>.
 Is used for categories on frontpage to help make the site easily responive.
-- uses <a href="https://github.com/TahaSh/svelte-paginate">Svelte-paginate</a> to limit the amount of recipes shown per page.
+- uses <a href="https://www.npmjs.com/package/svelte-scrollto">Svelte-scrollto</a> to scroll to top after pressed previous or next on recipe list page.

 ### Styling